Missiles cause multiple blasts in western Ukrainian's Lviv

 Zelenskyy also marked Easter on Sunday, saying on Twitter: “The Lord’s Resurrection is a testimony to the victory of life over death, good over evil.”

 Chernov reported from Kharkiv.
-Yesica Fisch in Kramatorsk, Ukraine, and Associated Press journalists around the world contributed to this report.
+Philip Crowther in Lviv, Yesica Fisch in Kramatorsk, Ukraine, and Associated Press journalists around the world contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine